Skip to main content

 Emergency logistical hubs and rescEU aid

-Furthermore, the Commission has established civil protection logistical hubs in Poland, Romania and Slovakia, to distribute required aid to Ukraine as quickly as possible.
+Furthermore, the Commission has established civil protection logistical hubs in Poland, Romania and Slovakia to distribute aid to Ukraine as quickly as possible.
 These hubs will help channel the assistance being delivered via the EU’s Civil Protection Mechanism.

 On 21 April 2023, Ukraine became a participating state of the EU Civil Protection Mechanism, the European solidarity framework that helps countries overwhelmed by a disaster.